Rules of the Show

 - The society reserves the right to postpone the show or indefinitely without being responsible for compensation to exhibitors.

 - The stewards may request the judges to put “reserved” also “highly commended” if there is sufficient merit.

 - Persons awarded cups offered for competition at the show (unless won outright) shall deliver them to the secretary in as good a condition as the receive them, not later than one calendar month prior to the next show.

-- In order to finance current and future development, the national executive of the Irish Shows Association have placed a ?Championship Fund? of .5c in every Euro on all prize winners in the cattle and horse sections.
+- In order to finance current and future development, the national executive of the Irish Shows Association have placed a “Championship Fund” of .5c in every Euro on all prize winners in the sheep, cattle and horse sections.
 This fund will be deducted from the prize money to be paid out in these sections.

-- All accidents must be reported to the show secretary or safety officers who will report the accident and see that a doctor or nurse or member of the civil defense will attend the injured person.
-If a person is taken to hospital, they must be accompanied by a Show steward.
-The safety officer and the show secretary shall see that a verbal statement is taken in minor accidents and written in all other cases. ?
+All accidents must be reported to the show secretary or safety officers who will report the accident and see that a doctor or nurse or member of the civil defence will attend the injured person.
+The safety officer and the show secretary shall see that a verbal statement is taken in minor accidents and written in all other cases.

 The Roscommon Show Society shall entertain no claim unless the above procedures have been fully complied with.